simone-coelho/decision-service/README.md

 * GET - http:// {your_server} /describe
 	* Example: http://localhost:9090/describe

-**Note:** You can find an exported Postman collections file, "DS RPC.postman_collection.json", in the "postman" directory in this projet that contains 5 requests that you can use for testing.
+**Note:** You can find an exported Postman collections file, "DS RPC.postman_collection.json", in the "postman" directory in this project that contains 5 requests that you can use for testing.
 These requests will work with the default server configuration that uses an already configured full stack test that is currently running in Optimizely.

 ----